jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 passenger class as a proxy here), and/or sex influence the probability of survival?
 Based on our findings we can with statistical certainty say, yes.

-We can see from the above ranked list, or plot, that women in general had a higher probability than men of surviving the shipwreck and that upper class passengers were favored over other passengers of the same gender.
+We can see from the above ranked list, or plot, that women, in general, had a higher probability than men of surviving the shipwreck and that upper class passengers were favored over other passengers of the same gender.
 Sex did almost always have a priority over class with the exception being first class male